How to structure your day during coronavirus school closures

 Younger children will need more supervision, but the amount of work that they need to do, and the depth in which they explore it, will be short.

-Despite not having to get to school, it’s still good practice for your child to be up, dressed and ready for the day by 9am.
+Even if they're not travelling to school, it’s still good practice for your child to be up, dressed and ready for the day by 9am.
 (We have tips and advice to help you set up a home learning environment.)

-Maintaining a regular waking time and bedtime will stop your days spiralling out of control and help your child to stay in a healthy routine for when they do return to school.
+Maintaining a regular waking time and bedtime will stop your days spiralling out of control and help your child to stay in a healthy routine.

 Here are two examples of possible daily schedules (click on the images to download the timetables for your family).
 One is more structured and the other less structured.